FelisbinoJose/curso-de-javaScript/README.md

 # Conteúdo aprendido

 - Uso do console log:
-  - fora do navegador, usando o "node + nome do arquivo.
+  - fora do navegador, usando o "node + nome do arquivo".